Scapula

 • From the lateral aspect of the superior border arises a blunt, finger-like bony projection known as the coracoid process.
 It is directed forward, upward, and laterally.

 The medial margin is also called the vertebral border, as it is faced against the vertebrae and spine.
-It is the longest and straightest margin, extending from the superior angle to the inferior angle.
-The medial margin serves as an attachment site for several muscles, including the serratus anterior, levator scapulae, rhomboid minor, and rhomboid major muscles.
+It is the longest and straightest margin, extending from the superior angle of the scapula to the inferior angle of the scapula.
+The medial margin serves as an attachment site for several muscles, including the serratus anterior muscle, levator scapulae muscle, rhomboid minor muscle, and rhomboid major muscle.

 The lateral margin is also known as the axillary border, as it is directed against the armpit.
 It is the thickest margin.
 It starts right below the glenoid cavity, then inclines obliquely downward and backward and terminates by meeting the medial margin and forming the inferior angle.
 The lateral margin is an origin site for the teres major muscle.